-Analysis of shape and size of fossilized hominin anatomical structures and archaeological artifacts is a common practice in paleoanthropological research.
+Analysis of shape and size of fossilized hominin anatomical structures and archaeological artifacts is a common practice in Paleoanthropological research.
 Landmark-based Geometric Morphometrics (GM) is a prominent approach used to quantify shape variation and its covariation with other variables.
 Current theoretical and methodological approaches allow not only the GM analyses of traditional 2D and 3D landmarks, but also of important 3D curves and surface configurations representing anatomical and archaeological structures of interest.
 Moreover, recent 3D scanning and photogrammetry technology now make high quality 3D point, curve, and surface data easily available.
-Despite these advances, many paleoanthropological studies that use 3D GM methods only evaluate hypotheses about landmark configurations, leaving out crucial shape information derived from 3D surfaces and curves.
+Despite these advances, many paleoanthropological structures from 3D surfaces and curves.
 This may occur because most user-friendly morphometric software are designed to conduct only GM analyses of 2D landmarks, sliding semilandmarks and 3D landmarks, ignoring 3D surfaces and curves.
-Here I present GUImorph, the first user-friendly R package featuring a Graphical User Interface (GUI) to 1) digitize 2D landmarks and sliding semilandmarks, as well as 3D landmarks and sliding curve and surface semilandmarks; and, 2) conduct 2D and 3D GM analyses on landmarks and sliding curve and surface semilandmarks.
-GUImorph is easy to use and provides needed tools for paleoanthropologists interested in quantifying the complete shape variation of objects, and in evaluating hypotheses regarding shape co-variation with other variables of interest.
+Here I present GUImorph, the first user-friendly R package featuring a Graphical User Interface (GUI) to 1) digitize 2D landmarks and sliding semilandmarks, as well as 3D landmarks; and 2) conduct 2D and 3D GM analyses on landmarks and sliding curve and surface semilandmarks; and 2) conduct 2D and 3D GM analyses on landmarks and sliding curve and surface semilandmarks.
+GUImorph is easy to use and provides needed tools for Paleoanthropologists interested in quantifying the complete shape variation of objects, and in evaluating hypotheses regarding shape co-variation with other variables of interest.

-Differentiating between Cutting Actions on Bone Using Geometric Morphometric and Bayesian Analysis of Complete 3D Cut Mark Surfaces
+Otarola-Castillo et al. Differentiating Between Cutting Actions on Bone Using Geometric Morphometric and Bayesian Analysis of Complete 3D Cut Mark Surfaces